RagexPrince683/mchelio/README.md

+How to install:
+Step 0: have minecraft
+Step 1: ensure you have minecraft forge https://files.minecraftforge.net/ Step 2: click the green code drop down menu on the front page Step 3: click download as zip
+Step 4: extract
+Step 5: rename the folder mchelio to mcheli
+Step 6: put the folder mcheli into the mods folder in your minecraft directory Step 7: Launch minecraft

+If you already know how to install mcheli please read:
 Hello!
 This is a mcheli pack I stole and tweaked the values for because I just don't care anymore.
 If you so happen to have an issue with this please contact me at: ragexprince684@gmail.com I will absolutely wholeheartedly ignore you because I do not check my emails.
 Thanks in advance!